SJCCodeTalk/fresheats/README.md

 - They want to appear welcoming, hip, affordable and modern.

 **Requirements:**
-- A single page website with the following sections o How It Worx
+- A single page website with the following sections
+  - How It Worx
   - Choose a Plan
   - View Our Menu
   - Login/SignUp